 SPECIALIZED EXPERIENCE REQUIREMENTS

 A qualified candidate's online application and resume must demonstrate at least one year of specialized experience equivalent to the next lower grade level in the Federal service.
-Specialized experience for this position is defined as: experience working with NERC reliability standards and participating in a NERC audit for electric power system maintenance.
+Specialized experience for this position is defined as: At the GS-12 level: Experience identifying, collecting, and organizing data pertaining to NERC reliability standards and supplying the data in an organized manner for use in a NERC audit for electric power system maintenance activities.
+At the GS-13 level: Experience working with NERC reliability standards and participating in a NERC audit for electric power system maintenance.

 Your application and resume should demonstrate that you possess the following knowledge, skills and abilities (KSAs).
 Do not provide a separate narrative written statement.
 Rather, you must describe in your application how your past work experience demonstrates that you possess the KSAs identified below.
 Cite specific examples of employment or experience contained in your resume and describe how this experience has prepared you to successfully perform the duties of this position.
 DO NOT write "see resume" in your application!